HZAI-ZJNU/DUAG-SLAM/README.md

 Each video shows side-by-side rendered views from both agents as they independently explore the scene, building and refining their 3DGS maps in real time.

 > **Note:** These videos were produced at an earlier commit.
-To reproduce the exact results, checkout commit `7a42c0e` (0.00060m) or the corresponding tag.
+To reproduce the exact results (0.00060m), please checkout the corresponding tag.

 ---